What type of content do you primarily create?

 14. Silent lifestyle vlogs

-Silent lifestyle vlogs offer a glimpse into a person’s day-to-day experiences, minus the narration—a simple visual diary of hobbies, travels, and everyday adventures, just like thisisMy's
+Silent lifestyle vlogs offer a glimpse into a person's day-to-day experiences, minus the narration—a simple visual diary of hobbies, travels, and everyday adventures, just like thisisMy's.

-15. Philosophy & critical thinking
+15. Philosophy and critical thinking

 Challenge your audience's minds—and maybe even make them question everything they thought they knew.
 If you're curious about the big questions of who we are and why we're here, philosophy and critical thinking channels like The School of Life may be right up your alley.